 This is a gauge to how well you can see.
 Should you have less than 20/20 vision, you will be prescribed glasses or contact lenses.
-As a rule of thumb, the higher your prescription the worse your eyesight is.
+As a rule of thumb, the higher your prescription, the worse your eyesight is.

-How an Eye Prescription is measured
+Your Vision: How an Eyesight Prescription is measured

-As a result light lands in front of the retina instead of landing precisely on the retina and objects which are far away appear blurred.
-Prescriptions for Myopia are normally measured in minus numbers.
-This is commonly first noticed in teenage years when for example the blackboard becomes hard to see.
+As a result, light lands in front of the retina instead of landing precisely on the retina and objects which are far away appear blurred.
+Prescriptions for this are normally measured in minus numbers.
+This is commonly first noticed in your teenage years when, for example, the blackboard becomes hard to see.

 This causes light to appear behind your retina.
-Though the belief is that long sighted suffers can see objects far away this is not always the case.
+Though the belief is that long-sighted suffers can see objects far away this is not always the case.
 It is normally measured in positive numbers in an eye prescription from your optometrist.

-There are two determining factors on whether a long sighted sufferer has blurry vision:
+There are two determining factors on whether a long-sighted sufferer has blurry vision:

-• Severe Long Sightedness: If your long sightedness is extreme then you may well suffer blurry vision at an early age.
+- Severe Long Sightedness: If your long-sightedness is extreme then you may well suffer blurry vision at an early age.